-The VEC Community Fund, supported entirely by voluntary donations from VEC members, is intended to strengthen the community by supporting organizations that promote community development and economic security - underscoring the basic cooperative principle of neighbor-helping-neighbor.
-The fund awarded its first grant in 2015 and since then has supported more than 50 different non-profit organizations in the VEC region.
+The VEC Community Fund, supported entirely by voluntary donations from VEC members, is intended to strengthen the community by awarding grants to organizations that promote community development and economic security - underscoring the basic cooperative principle of neighbor-helping-neighbor.
+The fund awarded its first grant in 2015 and since then has supported more than 60 different non-profit organizations in the VEC region.

 How to Support the Fund